United States Forces Japan: Crime

-In 2013, two U.S. military personnel, Seaman Christopher Browning of Athens, Texas, and Petty Officer 3rd Class Skyler Dozierwalker of Muskogee, Oklahoma, were found guilty by the Naha District Court of raping and robbing a woman in her 20s in a parking lot in October.
+In 2013, Seaman Christopher Browning and Petty Officer 3rd Class Skyler Dozierwalker were found guilty by the Naha District Court of raping and robbing a woman in a parking lot in October.
 Both admitted committing the crime.
-The case outraged many Okinawans, a number of whom have long complained of military-related crime on their island, which hosts thousands of U.S. troops.
-It also sparked tougher restrictions for all 50,000 U.S. military personnel in Japan, including a curfew and drinking restrictions.
+The case outraged Okinawans and sparked tougher restrictions for all U.S. military personnel in Japan, including a curfew and drinking restrictions.

-On 13 May 2013, in a controversial statement, Toru Hashimoto, co-leader of the Japan Restoration Association said to a senior American military official at the Marine Corps base on Okinawa that "we can’t control the sexual energy of these brave marines."
-He said that United States soldiers should make more use of the local adult entertainment industry to reduce sexual crimes against local women.
+On 13 May 2013, in a controversial statement, Toru Hashimoto, Mayor of Osaka and co-leader of the Japan Restoration Association said to a senior American military official at the Marine Corps base on Okinawa that "we can't control the sexual energy of these brave Marines."
+He said that Marines should make more use of the local adult entertainment industry to reduce sexual crimes against local women.
 Hashimoto also spoke of the necessity of former Japanese Army comfort women and of prostitutes for the U.S. military in other countries such as Korea.

 In June 2016, after a civilian worker at the base was charged with murdering a Japanese woman, thousands of people protested on Okinawa.
 Organizers estimated turnout at 65,000 people, which was the largest anti-base protests on Okinawa since 1995.

-In November 2017, an intoxicated U.S. service member was arrested following a vehicle crash on Okinawa that killed the other driver.
+A Marine was sentenced to four years in prison and hard labour after killing a local while drunk driving.
+The death sparked a temporary alcohol ban for all the U.S. troops in Japan.

+In 2024, a U.S. service member in Okinawa was sentenced to five years in prison for kidnapping and sexual assault of a minor.
+The case have drawn a lot of attention in the media as well as igniting debate.
+In 2025, a marine from the United States were sentenced to 7 years in prison for sexual assault in Okinawa.

-Osprey deployment on Okinawa
+Osprey deployment

-In October 2012, twelve MV-22 Ospreys were transferred to the US Marine Corps Air Station Futenma to replace aging Vietnam-era Boeing Vertol CH-46 Sea Knight helicopters on Okinawa.
-In October 2013, an additional 12 Ospreys arrived, again to replace CH-46 Sea Knights, increasing the number of Ospreys to 24.
+In October 2012, twelve MV-22 Ospreys were transferred to Marine Corps Air Station Futenma to replace aging Vietnam-era Boeing Vertol CH-46 Sea Knight helicopters.
+In October 2013, an additional 12 Ospreys arrived.
 Japanese Defense Minister Satoshi Morimoto explained that the Osprey aircraft is safe, adding that two recent accidents were "caused by human factors".
 Japanese Prime Minister Yoshihiko Noda also stated that the Japanese government was convinced of the MV-22's safety.
 Various incidents involving V-22 Ospreys have occurred on Okinawa.
-On 5 April 2018, it was announced that the U.S. Air Force would officially deploy CV-22 Osprey aircraft at its Yokota Air Base on the outskirts of Tokyo.
-The deployment would be the first of Ospreys in Japan other than on Okinawa, where the U.S. Marines had already deployed their version of the aircraft, known as the MV-22s.
+On 5 April 2018, it was announced that the U.S. Air Force would officially deploy CV-22 Osprey aircraft at its Yokota Air Base.